 This provides a way to measure the thermal state of a system.
 If system B is simply a thermometer, this says that if A and C are each in thermal equilibrium with it, they both have the same temperature.

-Entropy is a concept, a mathematical construction, in some contexts calculated as the quotient of two other figures: In a process where heat energy is transferred to an object, the entropy of the process is the amount of heat divided by the temperature (S = Q / T).
+Entropy is a concept, a mathematical construction, in some contexts calculated as the quotient of two other quantities: In a process where heat energy is transferred to an object, the entropy of the process is the amount of heat divided by the temperature (S = Q / T).
 We shall soon see another formula for it.
 The point is that you cannot hold a grain of entropy in your hand or feel it, like warmth or cold.
 There is no such thing as a simple entropy meter.
 But the abstract nature of entropy does not keep it from being a useful — in fact, an essential — idea.

 Most simply stated, entropy is a measure of disorder.
 As every housewife or mother knows, nature seeks disorder, and therefore increased entropy.
 Entropy thus serves to predict which direction a process will take, forwards or backwards in time.